 The differences between dip belts and their attributes can influence their durability and comfort while lifting.
 Ultimately, the best dip belt should relieve any strain on your back while supporting the increase in weight.
 Here are some of the key features to look for when investing in your next dip belt.

 There are many different materials that can make a good dip belt.
 Neoprene is breathable, which can be more comfortable depending on what you workout in.
 Leather is likely not to tear and withstand the test of time, but doesn’t breathe.
 Nylon is durable and may be more flexible under pressure.

 [Related: Leather Vs. Nylon Lifting Belts: What Are The Differences?]

 Chains vs. Straps

 Most dip belts will be sold with either a chain or a strap, although there are other options like rope, bungees, or bands.
 Both chains and straps are serviceable and can bear similarly large amounts of weight.
 The main differences between the two is how they feel while lifting, which comes down to personal taste, and their length in regard to the dip belts they accompany.
 The length is important for maintaining proper weight distribution during a lift to ensure you feel comfortable and can maintain proper form.

-- Try out different weights on your dip belt before you perform the exercise to get a feel for how each weight amount stresses the dip belt and the pressure it exerts on your back, which should not be painful.
+Once you have your dip belt, don’t rush right into the weight you think you can move.
+Try out different lighter amounts of weight on your dip belt before you perform the exercise to get a feel for how each weight amount stresses the dip belt and the pressure it exerts on your back, which should not be painful.
 If you experience pain with the dip belt on, remove the weight immediately and reassess.